bootscore/bs-grid/README.md

 Showing child-pages in parent-page is very useful to avoid empty parent-pages.

 #### Options
-- post_parent: id of parent page
+- post_parent: id of parent-page
 - order: ASC or DESC
 - orderby: date, title, or rand
 - posts: amount of pages to show